-Once the progress of big data development made it possible to analyze large data sets at great speed, big data started to influence internal processes of many businesses.
+Once the progress of data analytics made it possible to analyze large data sets at great speed, big data started to influence internal processes of many businesses.
 It can determine how decisions are made, strategies are created, and customer relationships are sustained.

 In this article, we deliberate on how big data impacts businesses today and outline the major prerequisites for big data to bring benefits.

 For many industries, big data isn’t a choice but a naturally shaped reality, as the amount of structured and unstructured data is growing exponentially, along with a wide network of IoT devices capturing it.

 The major business opportunities presented by big data for any industry include:

 Let’s go over specific use cases for big data in different industries.